GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex14_gene_annotation_part2.md

 ---

-### Tie findings to your initial goal
+### Select initial goal

-It is now time to explore the genomes and try to address your original goal!

-You were tasked with identfying one of the following.
+It is now time to select the goals to investigate the genomes you have been working with.
+We ask you to select one of the following goals:

 1. Denitrification (Nitrate or nitrite to nitrogen)
 2. Ammonia oxidation (Ammonia to nitrite or nitrate)